 Variations

-- Add meat such as bacon, salt pork, pancetta or corned beef
+- Add meat such as bacon, salt pork, pancetta, or corned beef

-- Corn, beans and tomatoes are the 3 essential ingredients but you can add in or replace other vegetables with things like potatoes, celery, leeks, okra, zucchini etc.
+- Corn, beans, and tomatoes are the 3 essential ingredients but you can add in or replace other vegetables with things like potatoes, celery, leeks, okra, zucchini, etc.

 - Lima beans are more traditional so why not try those instead of Edamame?

-- Use other fresh herbs such as basil, tarragon or cilantro.
+- Use other fresh herbs such as basil, tarragon, or cilantro.

-Summer Succotash
+The Best Summer Succotash Recipe

 Ingredients

-- 2 tbsp olive oil
+- 2 tablespoon olive oil

 - 1 cup white onion, diced